aditya-me13/DSA_Prep/README.md

 ### Interview Prep Sheet
 ---

-This repo consists of my DSA solutions to the [Striver's SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems) of top coding Interview problems.
+This repo consists of my DSA solutions to the [Striver's SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems) of top coding Interview problems under ```Striver's Sheet``` folder.

 In Addition the Daily Coding Problems of LeetCode are also added under ```Daily Problems``` folder.